stat133-sp19/hw-stat133-yangluanne/workout01/report/workout01-luanne-yang.md

 | Klay Thompson  |    640|   329|    51.40625|
 | Draymond Green |    346|   171|    49.42197|

 Looking the data for 2 pointers, Durant and Thompson attempted the most shots.
 Durant threw a total of 643 shots, making 60.65% of the shots.
 Thompson made 51.40% of his total 640 shots.
 Iguodala had the least amount of 2 pointers, but the highest shot percentage of 63.81% out of 210 shots.
+Green had the lowest shot percentage of 49.42%.

 #### 3PT Effective Shooting % by Players